 Senior Hiker MagazineSubscribe

 Senior Hiker publishes good writing, compelling science, beautiful photography, and artwork inspired by the wilderness experience.
-Regular columns include practical guidelines on hiking (Mountain Sense), descriptions of hikes in international locales (Exotic Hikes), hiking group profiles (Hard Corps) and accounts of hiking misadventure (Hell Hikes).
-An underlying theme informs the content and imagery of each issue, such as wilderness environments, wildlife, and food before, during and after an adventure.
-The journal is published three times a year by Deer Isle Press, LLC.
+Regular columns include practical guidelines on hiking (Mountain Sense), descriptions of hikes in international locales (Exotic Hikes), hiking group profiles (Hard Corps), and accounts of hiking misadventure (Hell Hikes).
+An underlying theme informs each issue's content and imagery, such as wilderness environments, wildlife, and food before, during, and after an adventure.
+The magazine is published twice a year by Deer Isle Press, LLC.

 Find More Articles

 Where Land and Water Meet: Photography by David Anderson

 Finding the Norwegian Memorial: On the Trail of a Shipwreck

 Louise Bourne: Seascapes